Raid of Holyrood: Suspicions

 Or in modern spelling: the said Earl's wife, who, as is known, has been a greater dealer in these treasonable actions and counsels than becomes a woman; but, however his Majesty, in respect of her sex and present condition [pregnancy], thought it not convenient to deal so hardly with her at this time as she had worthily deserved, yet means not in any way to allow that she should remain near his person or repair to his presence.

 Suspicion fell on the Duke of Lennox because one his retainers, William Stewart, took part in the Raid and fled.
+Newsletters sent around Europe emphasised the role of Colonel William Stewart.
 Chancellor Maitland distrusted Lennox' offer of a refuge during the Raid.
 A list of fifty suspected to have been at the Raid of Holyrood includes the Earl's half-brother Hercules Stewart, Robert Hepburn in Hailes, John Ormiston in Smailholm, and John Gibson, the grieve of Crichton, who was taken to the gallows but reprieved.
 James VI made a proclamation against the masked riders, conspirators who "rydis missellit" with their faces covered and disguised.

 Elizabeth I wrote to Anne of Denmark in French to congratulate her on escaping Bothwell's "wicked miserable enterprise" and that she should encourage James VI to punish the offenders and be as vigilant as her father, Frederick II of Denmark had been.
 In England, Christopher Hatton heard that Bothwell had intended to kill the Chancellor, John Maitland.
 James VI would now try more seriously to capture Bothwell, and promised his confiscated goods and lands to the Duke of Lennox, to secure his support.